shakedna1/wspc_rep/README.md

     For detailed instructions, Follow the instructions under the PATRIC genome annotations service documentation: https://docs.patricbrc.org/user_guides/services/genome_annotation_service.html

-2. Download the resulting "Taxonomy name + label".txt file (click on view, then download.
-The "Taxonomy name + label" is the genome name).
+2. Download the resulting txt file (click on view, then download.
+"Taxonomy name + label" is the genome name).

-3. Extract pgfam annotations from the output file, using the column "pgfam" and save it to a genome *.txt file or merged *.fasta file in the format according to the format described above.
+3. If you wish to create a merged *.fasta file for number of genomes, the column "pgfam" will be used for pgfam extraction.